CNAG-Biomedical-Informatics/pheno-ranker/docs/bff.md

     pheno-ranker -r individuals.json -t patient.json
     ```

     The output will be printed to `STDOUT` and to a file named `rank.txt`.
-The matching individuals will be sorted according to their Hamming distance to the reference patient.
+The matching individuals will be sorted according to their [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) to the reference patient.
+See aditional details in the [Patient Mode](patient.md) page.